-The City of Memphis shall utilize the following measures to ensure maximum practicable opportunities for SBE participation on City contracts:

-- (a) Assist SBE in obtaining insurance and surety bonds where necessary in the performance of contracts, including but not limited to: - i.
-Packaging contracts so that dollar amounts do not require bonding; - ii.
-Encouraging prime contractors to waive bonding or assist SBE subcontractors in obtaining bonding; - iii.
-Encouraging staged bonding where feasible, when bonding is carried over from one project stage to the next; and - iv.
-Relaxing bonding requirements for projects less than \$100,000; - (b) Encourage the formation of joint ventures between SBEs.
-The OCC will also assist prime contractors in identifying interested SBEs for subcontracts; - (c) Provide information on the City of Memphis's organization and contractual needs and offer instructions on bid specifications, procurement policy, procedures, and general bidding requirements; - (d) Provide specifications and requests for proposals to the SBE community in a timely manner to allow SBEs adequate time to develop responsible and responsive Bids.
-In instances where the cost of obtaining specifications or requests for proposal is prohibitive, copies of the material will be made available at no charge to SBE development agencies; - (e) Establish prorated payment and delivery schedules where feasible, to minimize cash flow problems faced by small firms.
-The City will provide guidance to SBE contractors regarding maintenance of positive flow in order that current obligations can be met; - (f) Hold pre-bid conferences to explain SBE requirements as well as forms that must be submitted with a Bid; - (g) Permit bidders to review and evaluate successful bid documents of similar procurements and use debriefing sessions to explain why certain bids were unsuccessful; - (h) Provide projected procurement information and contracting schedules through the office of contract compliance and other outreach efforts;

-- Conduct internal information workshops to inform and acquaint the City staff with the goals and objectives of the City of Memphis's Small Business Enterprise Program, and to sensitize them to the challenges faced by SBEs; - (j) Maintain records showing specific efforts to identify and award contracts to SBEs and establish a monitoring system to ensure that all contractors, subcontractors, consultants, and vendors comply with contract specifications related to SBE utilization; and - (k) Inform SBEs of bid notices and specifications related to their capability by placing bid notices in major local newspapers and other periodicals.
-Bid notices will also be sent to local trade associations, technical assistance agencies, economic development groups, and SBEs with capabilities that may be relevant to the bid notice as identified by the City of Memphis's SBE data bank.
+- A. Procedures to ensure opportunities.
+The city shall utilize the following measures to ensure maximum practicable opportunities for SBE participation on city contracts: - 1.
+Assist SBE in obtaining insurance and surety bonds where necessary in the performance of contracts, including but not limited to: - a.
+Packaging contracts so that dollar amounts do not require bonding; - b.
+Encouraging prime contractors to waive bonding or assist SBE subcontractors in obtaining bonding; - c.
+Encouraging staged bonding where feasible, when bonding is carried over from one project stage to the next; and - d.
+Relaxing bonding requirements for projects less than \$100,000.00; - 2.
+Encourage the formation of joint ventures between SBEs.
+The OCC will also assist prime contractors in identifying interested SBEs for subcontracts; - 3.
+Provide information on the city's organization and contractual needs and offer instructions on bid specifications, procurement policy, procedures, and general bidding requirements; - 4.
+Provide specifications and requests for proposals to the SBE community in a timely manner to allow SBEs adequate time to develop responsible and responsive bids.
+In instances where the cost of obtaining specifications or requests for proposal is prohibitive, copies of the material will be made available at no charge to SBE development agencies; - 5.
+Establish prorated payment and delivery schedules where feasible, to minimize cash flow problems faced by small firms.
+The city will provide guidance to SBE contractors regarding maintenance of positive flow in order that current obligations can be met; - 6.
+Hold pre-bid conferences to explain SBE requirements as well as forms that must be submitted with a bid: - 7.
+Permit bidders to review and evaluate successful bid documents of similar procurements and use debriefing sessions to explain why certain bids were unsuccessful; - 8.
+Provide projected procurement information and contracting schedules through the office of contract compliance and other outreach efforts; - 9.
+Conduct internal information workshops to inform and acquaint city staff with the goals and objectives of the city's small business enterprise program, and to sensitize them to the challenges faced by SBEs; - 10.
+Maintain records showing specific efforts to identify and award contracts to SBEs and establish a monitoring system to ensure that all contractors, subcontractors, consultants, and vendors comply with contracts specifications related to SBE utilization; and - 11.
+Inform SBEs of bid notices and specifications related to their capability by placing bid notices in major local newspapers and other periodicals.
+Bid notices will also be sent to local trade associations, technical assistance agencies, economic development groups, and SBEs with capabilities that may be relevant to the bid notice as identified by the city's SBE databank.
 Bid specifications will be made available to SBE contractor associations and technical assistance agencies.
-Lists of potential firms bidding as primes will also be made available to SBEs. - (2) Direct Assistance to SBEs
+Lists of potential firms bidding as primes will also be made available to SBEs.